vincentlg/omerta/README.md

 The extension has been successfully installed

 ## What we could not complete
-The script injection by the extension is not fully functional, but we have proved that it is technically possible, we ran out of time.
+The script injection by the extension is not fully functional with Facebook, but we have proved that it is technically possible, we ran out of time.

 ## The team